 For many people, identifying and/or processing emotions is difficult.
 But when they tell their stories, suddenly things that were jumbled in their minds become salient as they are expressed and named.
 This is called “externalizing problems.”
 Clients learn to put things down on paper and/or out of themselves which can be cathartic.
 It’s also a way to gain critical space between oneself and one’s perspective, allowing for more objectivity.

-The mechanics of re-authoring identity require many techniques and types of questioning:
+The mechanics of re-authoring identity in Narrative Therapy require many techniques and types of questioning:

 - Collaborative case notes: This means writing process notes with the help of the client and constructing the meaning of the session with the client.

 - Externalizing problems: This is done chiefly by naming the problem(s) and helping the client understand that problems are artifacts born of the social contract yet functionally distinct from themselves i.e. people are not defined by their problems, they define their problems.

 - Identifying a dominant narrative: This describes understanding one’s principal view of the world and whether it is or how it is helpful or hurtful.